TFC Q1 2026 Earnings Call Summary | Stock Taper

 • Revenue: Decreased 1.9% linked quarter but increased 5.1% year-over-year, driven by strong loan growth and noninterest income from investment banking and wealth management.

-• Deposits: Average deposits increased 0.7% linked quarter, with a focus on interest checking accounts.
+• Deposits: Average deposits up 0.7% linked quarter, with a focus on interest checking accounts.

 2. Strategic Updates and Business Highlights

-• Investment Banking: Achieved the highest quarterly revenue since 2021, with strong contributions from trading and capital markets activities.
+• Investment Banking: Achieved its highest quarterly revenue since 2021, with expectations for continued strong performance driven by robust client engagement.

 3. Forward Guidance and Outlook